Polycademy/SnapSearch/README.md

 Robot Service (can be modified inside supervisord.conf in robot_scripts, but make sure to update the NGINX configuration to load balance more than 4 robot services):

 Change index.php development to production if necessary.

+Change the the SlimerJS download to either 32bit or 64bit depending on your architecture.

+You need WebServerConfiguration.
+And setup NGINX from there.

 FOR PHP:
 Setup firewall once server is up!